junxit/us-congress-code/title-06/chapter-1/sec-301a.md

     - **(H)** the Committee on the Judiciary of the House of Representatives;
     - **(I)** the Committee on Transportation and Infrastructure of the House of Representatives; and
     - **(J)** the Committee on Ways and Means of the House of Representatives.
-- **(d)** *GAO report* The Comptroller General of the United States shall submit an annual report to the congressional committees referred to in subsection (c)(7) that evaluates—
+- **(d)** *GAO report* The Comptroller General of the United States shall submit an biennial report to the congressional committees referred to in subsection (c)(7) that evaluates—
   - **(1)** fee agreements entered into pursuant to section 301 of this title;
   - **(2)** donation agreements entered into pursuant to subsections (a) and (b); and
   - **(3)** the fees and donations received by U.S. Customs and Border Protection pursuant to such agreements.
-- **(e)** *Judicial review* Decisions of the Commissioner of U.S. Customs and Border Protection and the Administrator of the General Services Administration under this section regarding the acceptance of real or personal property are in the discretion of the Commissioner and the Administrator and are not subject to judicial review.
+- **(e)** *Judicial review* Decisions of the Commissioner of U.S. Customs and Border Protection and the Administrator of General Services under this section regarding the acceptance of real or personal property are in the discretion of the Commissioner and the Administrator and are not subject to judicial review.
 - **(f)** *Rule of construction* Except as otherwise provided in this section, nothing in this section may be construed as affecting in any manner the responsibilities, duties, or authorities of U.S. Customs and Border Protection or the General Services Administration.

 ## Source credit

 (Pub.
 L. 107–296, title IV, § 482, as added Pub.
 L. 114–279, § 2(a), Dec.
 16, 2016, 130 Stat.
 1417; amended Pub.
 L. 116–260, div.
 O, title III, § 301, Dec.
 27, 2020, 134 Stat.
-2149.)
+2149; Pub.
+L. 117–81, div.
+F, title LXIV, § 6410, Dec.
+27, 2021, 135 Stat.
+2408.)

 ## Notes

+1 So in original.

 1 So in original.